 8.7.
 Social Workers

 Nevada teachers may lose their license for convictions of felonies, crimes involving moral turpitude, or sex offenses with pupils.
-Go to our article about suspending or revoking teaching licenses in Nevada.
+Go to our article about suspending or revoking teaching licenses.

 Call a Nevada criminal defense attorney…

 Are you at risk of losing your nursing license?
-Call our Las Vegas criminal defense attorneys to discuss your matter for free.
+Call our Las Vegas criminal defense attorneys to discuss your matter.
 We will do everything to save your license and your livelihood.

 Facing discipline in California?
 See our article on California disciplinary actions for nurses.